thrld/thrld.github.io/_posts/2016-09-08-ot-artists-to-keep-track-of.md

 ### The List

+- Note to self after a lazy Saturday: Revisit Black Cobra's ST release.
+Scout Niblett, Hole (*Pretty on the Inside*), Sleaford Mods (Tarantula Deadly Cargo), and *Oxygen 7-13* by Jean-Michael Jarre.
 - [Scotty Anderson - Are You From Dixie](https://www.youtube.com/watch?v=ANV09GR2c1w) -- A guitarist using thumb position?
 For a different style and the same technique, check out [Marcus Tardelli](https://www.youtube.com/watch?v=4qt8fvwI2x8&t=0s).
 - [Cyrille Aimée - Make You Dance](https://www.youtube.com/watch?v=Qqw-f74eXk8) -- Thanks to M. It is amazing what some people do with loop pedals!
 - [The Breeders - Head to Toe](https://www.youtube.com/watch?v=1Huozu5FZH4) -- I will never grow tired of this bored voice.
 Two more examples: ['Hag'](https://www.youtube.com/watch?v=uCvQULLydwc) and ['No Aloha'](https://www.youtube.com/watch?v=o9hAS2uHG_I), both from their 1993 album *Last Splash*.